AyaMoustafaFahmy/Aws-labmda-image-cognition-API/README.md

-This project is a simple Api for the recognition of images using AWS Rekognition on the back-end The API stores an image, does image recognition on it and returns results to the user in two ways, with a callback and a GET endpoint
+This project is a simple Api for the recognition of images using AWS Rekognition on the back-end The API stores an image, does image recognition on it and returns results to the user in a GET endpoint

 project workflow:
 - deploy the services using sls deploy